Nearby toilet finder

 Earn titles for counted missions because apparently basic biological functions now require gamification.
 Become a Flush Boss.
 Become a BerakGoWhere Icon.
 Tell nobody at work.

-Two boards: one for Berak Game scores, one for people who record the most missions.
+Two boards: one for Berak Game scores, one for people who record the most counted missions.
 This is either community engagement or evidence.
 We have not decided.

 Photo uploads are not available yet because frankly, I cannot imagine the things you guys will submit.
 Some doors should stay closed.
 Some camera rolls should remain private.